PostScripton/laravel-money/docs/04_money/object/convertInto.md

 ## Exceptions

-1. `ServiceDoesNotSupportCurrencyException` - is thrown when `$currency` argument is not supported by an API service.
+1. `ServiceException` - is thrown when `$currency` argument is not supported by an API service.

 ## Usage